-How to Meet the Challenge of Evidencing Compliance Program Effectiveness Prepared By: Strategic Management Services, LLC | June 26, 2018
+How to Meet the Challenge of Evidencing Compliance Program Effectiveness Prepared By: Strategic Management Services, LLC | February 2021

 Contents

 Overview

-Method 1: Compliance Knowledge Surveys
+Method 1: Compliance Program Effectiveness Evaluation

 Overview

 Advantages

 Considerations

-Method 2: Compliance Program Gap Analyses
+Method 2: Gap Analysis

 Overview

 Advantages

 Considerations

-Method 3: Compliance Program Effectiveness Evaluations
+Method 3: Compliance Knowledge Survey

 Overview

 Advantages

 Considerations

 Combining Evaluation Methods

 What's Next?

-Overview Major regulatory and enforcement authorities, including the U.S. Department of Health and Human Services (HHS) Office of Inspector General (OIG), Department of Justice and the U.S. Sentencing Commission, stress the importance of independent evaluations to evidence compliance program effectiveness.
+Overview Major regulatory and enforcement authorities, including the U.S. Department of Health and Human Services Office of Inspector General (OIG), the Department of Justice and the U.S. Sentencing Commission, stress the importance of independent evaluations to evidence compliance program effectiveness.
 However, Compliance Officers may find it difficult to differentiate between the recommended evaluation methods since they are often characterized in a way that neither matches how the service is actually conducted nor clearly explains the expected deliverable.
-To assist Compliance Officers in identifying the right type of method to evaluate the effectiveness of their compliance program, this article breaks down effective methods and explains what goes into each method, how they benefit the compliance program, and how they evidence compliance program effectiveness.
-Compliance Officers should consider at least one of several evaluation methods in order to gain insight and receive actionable results on the effectiveness of their compliance program.
-The three most common evaluation methods are: - 1.
-Compliance Knowledge Surveys - 2.
-Compliance Program Gap Analyses - 3.
-Compliance Program Effectiveness Evaluations Each evaluation method serves a specific purpose and produces different types of results and recommendations.
+To assist Compliance Officers in identifying the right type of method to evaluate the effectiveness of their compliance program, this article breaks down effective methods and explains what goes into each method, how it benefits the compliance program, and how it evidences compliance program effectiveness.
+Compliance Officers should consider at least one of these evaluation methods in order to gain valuable insight and receive actionable results on the effectiveness of their compliance program.
+Additionally, Compliance Officers should consider conducting at least one of these evaluation methods once every two to five years in order to continually assess and improve their compliance program.
+The three most common evaluation methods are:

+- 1. Compliance Program Effectiveness Evaluation - 2.
+Gap Analysis - 3.
+Compliance Knowledge Survey Each evaluation method serves a specific purpose and produces different types of results and recommendations.
 Additionally, each evaluation method can be scaled to fit any health care organization type, size and structure to independently measure and evidence the compliance program's effectiveness.
 Compliance Officers must consider the advantages, limitations and purpose of each method to determine the best approach for evaluating their compliance program.
 Compliance Officers should also understand the type of results they will receive and how to best use those results in order to improve the compliance program.
-With all three methods, the individual(s) who performs the evaluation needs to be independent from the organization because Compliance Officers or other internal individuals cannot independently evaluate or audit their own compliance program operations.
-Additionally, the individual(s) conducting the evaluation must provide convincing evidence that supports the PAGE 3 results and clearly shows the effectiveness of the program.
-Organizations will get the most out of their evaluation if an external health care compliance expert is the one conducting it, and if the organization obtains at least three references detailing the quality and usefulness of the external individuals' previous experience in providing similar services.
-Method 1 Compliance Knowledge Surveys Overview Compliance Knowledge Surveys are used to identify the parts of the compliance program the workforce best understands, and highlight which elements warrant more focus and training from the Compliance Department.
-This evaluation method is most beneficial for organizations with a mature compliance program.
-The OIG notes in its Compliance